btruhand/indeed-resume-scraper/README.md

 ./script.sh <filename>
 ```

-Please read `script.sh` for some more details
+Please read `script.sh` for some more details (you may modify as needed)